TheAdityaVishnu/VisulizingIrelandCrimeRate/README.md

 * Mark/Shape: Solid Circle are used to represent each Garda Station on the Ireland Map

-* Position: The position of the circle is mapped to the latitude and longitude of every
+* Position: The position of the circle is mapped to the latitude and longitude of every Garda Station.

-Garda Station.
-• Color variation is being used for encoding the rate of crime:
+* Color variation is being used for encoding the rate of crime:

-o Color Green reflects more crime rate.
+* Color Green reflects more crime rate.

-o Color Yellow reflects less crime rate.
+* Color Yellow reflects less crime rate.

-• Various checklist filter options have been provided to show crime on the basis of year, crime-category, county, garda station.
+* Various checklist filter options have been provided to show crime on the basis of year, crime-category, county, garda station.

 Tasks

-• Depicting the various trends and patterns of rates of crime level in various counties of Ireland.
+* Depicting the various trends and patterns of rates of crime level in various counties of Ireland.

-• To be to find the county which has the most and least crime rate.
+* To be to find the county which has the most and least crime rate.

-• To be to find the crime category which is more common in a particular county.
+* To be to find the crime category which is more common in a particular county.

-• Uncovering the garda stations in a county which has more crime rate to find the most unsafe areas.
+* Uncovering the garda stations in a county which has more crime rate to find the most unsafe areas.

-Limitations
+##Limitations
-• You may visualize counties which are either safe or unsafe, however this visualization doesn’t explicitly mention it subjectively.
+* You may visualize counties which are either safe or unsafe, however this visualization doesn’t explicitly mention it subjectively.